Prising apart geodesics by length in hyperbolic 3-manifolds: Curves on surfaces

 Let $C$ and $C'$ be peripheral curves corresponding to distinct boundary components of $\Sigma$, and note that for all $\rho\in {\cal D}_{\rm finite}(\pi_1(S))$, we have that $\rho(C)$ and $\rho(C')$ are parabolic conjugacy classes corresponding to distinct cusps on $S_\rho$.
 In particular, we have that $\ell_C (\rho) = \ell_{C'} (\rho) = 0$ for all $\rho\in {\cal D}_{\rm finite}(\pi_1(S))$, even though $C'\ne C$.

 A natural question to ask is the extent to which the condition of simplicity in Theorem \ref{mcshane surface} can be relaxed.
 The difficulty with this question is finding an appropriate condition on curves.
 A natural notion of complexity to use is the self-intersection number of $C$.
-This leads us to the following.
+We will show that curves of self-intersection number one are essentially characterised by their length functions, with one unavoidable but completely describable exception arising from hyperellipticity.

+We build up to the general case gradually, beginning with the case that $\Sigma$ is a pair of pants.
+Recall that a {\em pair of pants} is the compact surface whose interior is homeomorphic to the thrice-punctured sphere.